tsamoura/tsamoura.github.io/_projects/6_project.md

 <a href="https://dh-abstracts.library.virginia.edu/works/1312">Claros</a>,
 <a href="https://pubmed.ncbi.nlm.nih.gov/31691815/">Reactome</a>, and
 <a href="https://www.sciencedirect.com/science/article/pii/S0004370212000719">Yago</a>.

-GLog can be deployed on mobile phones under the Android NDK for reasoning that runs exclusively on-device.
+GLog can be deployed on mobile phones under the Android NDK for reasoning running exclusively on-device.

 ## Repository
 <a href="https://github.com/karmaresearch/glog">GLog</a>